I was sent this email recently:

 Is the new volunteer the main character and if so, why?
 What point is being made by the volunteering— something about his/her character?

 Who are the pupils waiting outside?
 What do they talk about?
 Why are they made to talk about that and not something else?
 Do they realise the newcomer is a volunteer tutor or do they think s/he is another student?
-What difference does their impression make to the story?
+What difference, if any, does their impression make to the story?

 Is the whole conversation there just to introduce something that’s going to happen next?
 Or to give an account of another character before that character appears?
 If there is no such purpose to the conversation, is it worth including it?